 The archaeological archives of the museum are housed at a separate site not far from the main building.
 In addition to pottery, bone, tile and brick etc are coin finds from various borough sites.
 The best of these are included in the displays already mentioned but the remainder form part of the site groups and are described in various publications available from the museum shop.

 Whilst the museum has always had a good selection of coins on display, rationalisation of the Roman cases and the collection from AD600 to 1967 has involved the co-operation of the Essex Numismatic Society who, in return for a very reasonable rental agreement, provide unpaid voluntary assistance with the coin collections.
 The outcome of this has been that, over the last few years, the Council has provided additional funding for the Museum who has commissioned the Society to make modest purchases from time to time to fill gaps.
 Additionally the Society has instigated inter-museum loans of coins for the same purpose.

-The Museum is undergoing a considerable re-vamp and modernisation.
+The Museum has recently undergone a considerable update on the older part of the building.
 Much of the Numismatic material on display has been dismantled and will go into storage.
-There are plans to include some Numismatic items after all the rebuilding is completed.
-Further information will follow.
-For anyone interested in the collection please contact the Museum or get in touch with the Society.
+Some of the Numismatic items have now been incorporated into the story of Chelmsford.
+Information on how the majority of the collection will be accessed in the future is uncertain .
+For anyone interested in the collection please contact the Museum directly or get in touch with the Society.

 Local Coin Hoards